Creating Safer Neighbourhoods one block at a time.

 - Block Watch can be established in single family homes, condominiums, and town homes.

 The Role of a Block Watch Captain and Co-Captain

 The Captain and Co-Captain share the responsibility of managing the Block Watch Program in their neighbourhood.
 They serve as the communication link between their neighbourhood Block Watch participants and the RCMP.

-As a leader, you will meet with the Block Watch coordinator for training.
-The meeting is approximately 90 minutes in length, and is designed to give prospective Block Watch group leaders a more detailed idea of what their duties as a Captain would be and how to organize their block.
+As a Captain or Co-Captain, you will meet with the Block Watch coordinator for a one-time training session.
+The meeting is approximately 60 minutes in length, and is designed to give prospective Block Watch Captains and Co-Captains a more detailed idea of what their duties as a Captain would be and how to organize/maintain their block.